LancerComet/vue2-jsx-runtime/README.md

 [![npm version](https://badge.fury.io/js/@lancercomet%2Fvue2-jsx-runtime.svg)](https://badge.fury.io/js/@lancercomet%2Fvue2-jsx-runtime)
 ![Testing](https://github.com/LancerComet/vue2-jsx-runtime/workflows/Test/badge.svg)

-This is a package for handling Vue 2 JSX, you can use it with your favourite toolchain like SWC, TSC, Vite* to convert Vue 2 JSX.
+This is a package for handling Vue 2 JSX, you can use it with your favourite toolchain like SWC, TSC, Vite* to handle Vue 2 JSX.

 ## What's the different between this and Vue official solution?